 Now, Toyota Europe has confirmed that the redesigned model will also be coming to our shores in Invincible X form.
 The new design consists of a more prominent grille, a restyled bumper and a vertical cluster for the fog lights, although the headlights and LED daytime running lights carried over from the current Hilux.
-Inside, there is a completely new dashboard and instrument panel.
+Inside, the dashboard and specification remains identical to the current model.

 Same engine and driveline

 Elsewhere, it’s business as usual for the Toyota Hilux.
-The same 2.4-litre engine (hooked to either a six-speed manual or six-speed automatic) remains as the sole powerplant option which can develop up to 150hp and 400Nm, although there are rumours of the larger 2.8-litre engine – available in all of the other markets outside Europe – coming to Europe too.
+The same 2.4-litre engine (hooked to either a six-speed manual or six-speed automatic) remains as the sole powerplant option which can develop up to 150hp and 400Nm, although Toyota was keen to quash rumours that the larger 2.8 litre engine – available in all other Hilux markets outside of Europe – would be coming to the UK.

 The Toyota Hilux is very productive with a one tonne payload and a 3.5 tonne towing capacity.
 The changes to the front end aren’t expected to affect the more utilitarian Active and Icon models.
 The upgrade is expected to coincide with a slight increase in pricing.